 File ownership in Linux

-Every file and directory in Linux has three kind of owners:
+Every file and directory in Linux has three kinds of owners:

 Every user is part of a certain group(s).
 A group consists of several users and this is one way to manage users in a multi-user environment.